 Today I’m going to show you how to make a book page apple.
 It’s a super easy and inexpensive project!
+And, this project is the perfect project to get your kids excited for back to school!
+This could also be used as a back to school gift for a teacher or as an end of the year teacher’s gift!
 Let’s get started!

 That’s it!
-Like I shared before, we made these this past weekend with a group of ladies from my church.
-There were some in their 20’s and some in their 80’s and everyone’s apple turned out beautifully!
+Like I shared before, we made these book page apples with a group of ladies from my church.
+There were some in their 20’s and some in their 80’s and everyone’s book page apple turned out beautifully!
 So, give it a try!